techgrounds/techgrounds-ZevWepster/02_Cloud_1/Azure/Week 6/AZw6 - Praktisch.md

 As a fully managed service, Azure Cosmos DB takes database administration off your hands with automatic management, updates and patching.
 It also handles capacity management with cost-effective serverless and automatic scaling options that respond to application needs to match capacity with demand.
 This is horizontal scaling.

-CosmosDB can be found easiest in the portal by typing it in the searchbar.
+CosmosDB can be found easiest in the portal by typing it in the search bar.
 ![wtfCosmos](../../../00_includes/AZw6/Praktijk/wtfCosmos.png)

-When you press create you get the option for several differnt type of databases:
+When you press create you get the option for several different type of databases:

 ![diffDB](../../../00_includes/AZw6/Praktijk/diffDB.png)